- What is Photophobia?

 Often times, eye care professionals remain unsure or uncomfortable when patients ask them which lenses to use for their light sensitivity.
 Through an eye exam, eye care professionals may observe pain or discomfort as they test the pupillary light reflex.
 Without solid, evidence-based research to confidently recommend an optical solution, eye care professionals may forego confidently recommending any at all.

-If a patient persists, anecdotal solutions may be recommended, as some physicians may not have yet found more concrete medically-backed photophobia relieving options.
+If a patient persists, non-evidence-based solutions may be recommended, as some physicians may not have yet found more concrete medically-backed photophobia relieving options.

-Previous studies on generic precision tinted lenses7, generic colored lenses8, or generic FL-41 lenses9 do not specify which exact lens was used in the study.
-Moreover, neither clinical nor statistical significance was reached in relieving light sensitivity (meaning it didn’t prove enough efficacy in reducing symptoms and it wasn’t a large enough test to show that it would apply to a larger population consistently).
+Previous studies on non-evidence-based: precision tinted lenses7, colored lenses8, or FL-41 lenses9 do not specify which exact lens was used in the study.
+Moreover, neither clinical nor statistical significance was reached in managing light sensitivity (meaning it didn’t prove enough efficacy in reducing symptoms and it wasn’t a large enough test to show that it would apply to a larger population consistently).

-The term generic is used because the terms precision tinted lenses, colored lenses, blue light lenses, or FL-41 can point to tens if not hundreds of different lenses with different filtration properties.
+Another issue is inconsistency.
+Precision tinted lenses, colored lenses, blue light lenses, or FL-41 can point to tens if not hundreds of different lenses with different filtration properties.
 These are now categories of lenses, yet there aren’t strict rules detailing the exact properties of these lenses.

 This creates a problem because lenses often differ greatly, unless the same manufacturer or optical engineer is consistently performing quality control and manufacturing the components of that lens to an exact specification.
 Past clinical research claiming success with precision tinted lenses, FL-41, green light glasses, blue light glasses, or light sensitivity glasses are not providing the specifications necessary to reproduce the lens and therefore the results.

-Even more, past research on these anecdotal solutions only brought forth a hypothesis that using precision tinted optical lenses could help with light sensitivity, they weren't certain why and how the lenses were helping and the amount of relief wasn't well measured.
+Even more, past research on these lenses only brought forth a hypothesis that using precision tinted optical lenses could help with light sensitivity, they weren't certain why and how the lenses were helping and the amount of relief wasn't well measured.